flavioesteves/LearningNodeJS/README.md

         - Both horizontal and vertical scaling is possible
         - Great performance for mass read & write requests 139 - Setting Up MySQL

+# Section 12: Working with NoSQL & Using MongoDB

+  176. Module Introduction
+  177. What is MongoDB?
+  178. Relations in NoSQL
+  179. Setting Up MongoDB
+  180. Installing the MongoDB Driver